Julianbullmagic/performer-coop/SUPABASE_SETUP.md

    - `SUPABASE_KEY` - Your Supabase anon key
    - `EMAIL_USER` - Your email account for sending notifications
    - `EMAIL_PASS` - Your email password or app-specific password
+   - `JWT_SECRET` - Your JWT secret for authentication

 2. Start your application:
    ```